 Naina realised, that parents, too, could make wrong schooling choices for their kids; More often than not, because they want to be perfect for their kids in every -which-way.
 The perfectionist that she was, she made a note of every little bit of information that she discovered.

-- The so called ‘best’ schools might just be selectively enrolling high achievers to attain the ‘most coveted’ school tag.
+- The so called ‘best’ schools might just be selectively enrolling high achievers to attain the ‘top results’ school tag.
 In direct contrast, another school, a notch lower on the ‘ranking’ ladder, might actually be super confident about its methodology and the expertise of its teaching faculty.
 Consequently, it would be less selective when enrolling average/low achievers.
 But does it make it a ‘poor’ choice?
 Hmm…

 - Schools are excellent with their PR strategies; they are like ‘spin doctors’, they market their USPs and shield their areas of improvement.
 Parents do not realise this lack of transparency.
 They believe in what they see, without probing any further.

-- In a typically ‘best’ school, showcase students (read high achievers) are the life-line.
+- In a typical ‘best’ school, showcase students (read high achievers) may be the life-line.
 They get all the attention and are literally placed on the pedestal.
 But what about the other kids?
 The good or average section of students are left wanting.
 So, they need to be in a state of constant competition, with regard to selection in co-curriculars, sports or any other formal platform.
 It is a consistent ‘survival of the fittest’ situation.

 - Parents are also driven by pseudo ‘brand’ consciousness, while classifying schools as good/bad/ugly.
 Education has become a social-symbol of sorts, which qualifies an individual’s socio-economic status.